wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 ## 0.3.4

-New：1.Automatic line wrapping function is added to node text.
+New：Automatic line wrapping function is added to node text.

+Fix: Fix the problem of deletion exceptions if there are root nodes in the batch deleted nodes.

 ## 0.3.3